On-site search is essential for businesses who want to place user experience (UX) and findability at the heart of their website.

 By choosing a scalable solution, your on-site search can remain responsive to surges in traffic and seasonal demands, or automatically give you further flexibility and scope for scaling/growing your website in the future.

-An on-site search tool provides the perfect opportunity to harness the search terms and queries of your visitors to gain deeper insights into your customers'
+An on-site search tool provides the perfect opportunity to harness the search terms and queries of your visitors to gain deeper insights into your customers' behavior.
+Powerful analytics can infer exactly what your customers are searching for, how often they're searching, trending search topics, and much more – providing a wealth of data that can be used to optimize your website in response to your visitors' search habits.

 Data-driven decision making can not only help your business perform better, but also give you valuable insights into how you can improve customer experience on your website and optimize your UX design.
 It's imperative to not skip out on analytics, as they are an effective measure of how your website and search tool is performing.